-The mission of the Medical Research Program is to support the prevention, treatment and cure of human disease.
+The mission of the Medical Research Program is to advance the prevention, diagnosis and treatment of human disease by strengthening and supporting clinical research.

 About Doris Duke and Medical Research